reframejs/reframe/contributing.md

 # Maintainer

-Reframe is currently maintained by Romuald ([twitter.com/brillout](https://twitter.com/brillout)) who is commited to the project for the years/decades to come.

 To expand the project's scope,
-Reframe is looking for a co-maintainer.
+Reframe is looking for co-maintainers.

 Why should I become a maintainer?
 - Purpose.